datacarpentry/shell-genomics/slides.md

 Then enter the command:

-    ls edamame-data
+    ls shell-genomics

-This will list the contents of the `edamame-data` directory without you having to navigate there.
+This will list the contents of the `shell-genomics` directory without you having to navigate there.

+---

 The `cd` command works in a similar way.
 Try entering:

     cd
-    cd edamame-data/shell/hidden
+    cd shell-genomics/data/hidden

 and you will jump directly to `hidden` without having to go through the intermediate directory.